ericoporto/field-recording-notes/README.md

 For sound organizing, I may build something myself at some point - probably using either PyQt or some custom c++ thing.

+## places

+For now I am mostly recording in places near where I live, so I don't plan to write about these.
+In the future when traveling, I may make notes on places I traveled to and captured sounds.

 ## references

 - https://moonblink.info/FieldRecording/content/course